KacperMitkowski/Node_React_Simple_API/README.md

 # Node React Postgres Simple App

 ## What is this about?
 This is simple app about events.
-Each event has its date and email, first name and last name of its organizer
+Each event has the date, email and first name and last name of its organizer.
+The user may create new event which is validated both in front-end and back-end.
+It's also possible to see all created events with details in a simple table.

 ## About project:
 This is the project made in my free time :)<br/>